enigmaticlogic/ML_algorithms/ML_models/README.md

   <summary>Random Forest</summary>

   ## See the Forest for the Trees
   The random forest is an ensemble method built on the decision tree to reduce overfitting.
-It is a very powerful method used for both classification and regression that typically provides high accruacy while also being easier to tune than neural networks, so it is a great place for beginners to start digging in to model training.
+It is a very powerful method used for both classification and regression that typically provides high accuracy while also being easier to tune than neural networks, so it is a great place for beginners to start digging in to model training.
 For this method, a large number of decision trees are built and a prediction is made by choosing the label predicted by the majority of these trees.

   To build each of these trees, a number of samples are selected randomly from the sample set to run through the tree, and at each node a random subset of features are chosen to determine the splitting condition.
 Trees are typically much smaller in a random forest and are not pruned.